DeclanChidlow/vale.rocks/src/posts/ai-is-stifling-tech-adoption.md

 ## System Prompt Influence

-I've anecdotally noticed that many AI tools have a 'preference' for React and Tailwind when asked to tackle a web-based task, or even to create any app involving an interface at all.
+I've anecdotally noticed that many AI tools have a 'preference' for React and Tailwind when asked to tackle a web-based task or even to create any app involving an interface at all.

 With Claude 3.5 Sonnet, which is generally my AI offering of choice given its superior coding ability, my "What personal preferences should Claude consider in responses?" profile setting includes the line "When writing code, use vanilla HTML/CSS/JS unless otherwise noted by me".
 Despite this, Claude will _frequently_ opt to generate new code with React, and in some occurrences even rewrite my existing code into React against my intent and without my consultation.